Start your digital transformation journey now

-Let’s talk about how eLearning has become the first choice in the education and training of pharma teams, medreps, managers and many other specialists who play a hand in pharma’s continuous growth.
+Let’s talk about how eLearning has become the first choice in the education and training of pharma teams, MedReps, managers, and many other specialists who play a hand in pharma’s continuous growth.

-Being in the spotlight during the last year, life sciences seem to be on an unprecedented rise, any minute ready for new breakthroughs in science.
+Being in the spotlight during the last year, life sciences seem to be on an unprecedented rise, any minute ready for breakthroughs in science.

 Simple outsourcing of these talents is not enough – many understand it, and now opt to grow their own in-house specialists, primarily investing in their future.

 Nothing stands still.
 The global pandemic has provoked a rapid surge of digital initiatives in healthcare but on the other hand, it greatly disrupted workplace practices inside pharmaceutical companies.
 Managing, training, and onboarding remote teams during the global pandemic is quite a burden, of course.
-The 4th edition of the Salesforce report was investigating how global customer service professionals were adapting to the realities of work in the pandemic.
+The 5th edition of the Salesforce report was investigating how global customer service professionals were adapting to the realities of work in the pandemic.

-A competitive environment like this has forced companies to reconsider their workplace practices and looking for an alternative way to provide mandatory educational training. eLearning provides an opportunity to meet some of those training needs as well as many others.
+A competitive environment like this has forced companies to reconsider their workplace practices and look for an alternative way to provide mandatory educational training. eLearning provides an opportunity to meet some of those training needs as well as many others.

-eLearning solutions offer a better learning experience based on interactive technologies, such as audio, video, graphs, and animations, and allow to conduct mandatory training and share valuable knowledge with all members of the teams.
+eLearning solutions offer a better learning experience based on interactive technologies, such as audio, video, graphs, and animations, and allow pharma leaders to conduct mandatory training and share valuable knowledge with all members of the teams.

 A few reasons why eLearning has become a preferred mode of learning in the pharma industry come down to the various benefits it offers.

 According to statistics, LMS/SaaS models provide a more standardized education environment and make up over 29% of the total eLearning market share.
 A survey of 2,500 companies found that those with

-Excellent indicators, but these are mainly economic, and let’s see what the long-term benefits are.
+Excellent indicators, but these are mainly economic, and let’s see what the long-term benefits are:

 Now practically all advanced pharma companies are mastering omnichannel.
 This approach has become an evolutionary link in the lifecycle of pharma’s digital transformations.
 But it is important to understand that the real evolution towards omnichannel takes place within.